Category Archives: LLLT

 THOR Photomedicine work with leading universities and hospitals around the world, providing up to date research data and cutting edge knowledge on training courses.
 This 2 minute video gives you a small taste/overview of what you can expect attending our one day Photobiomodulation workshop course.

-Register today for our comprehensive training and equip yourself with the tools to heal and relieve pain.
+Register today for our comprehensive training and equip yourself with the tools to relieve pain.

 THOR Photomedicine provide the best Photobiomodulation (PBM) / low level laser therapy (LLLT) training in the world.
 This 2 minute video gives you a small taste/overview of what you can expect attending our one day Photobiomodulation workshop course.